 Supporting Local Pantries

-In North Carolina, more than 1.24 million people are facing hunger – and 394,300 are children, according to Feeding America.
-Once a month, PORCH Food for Pantries’ volunteers collect, sort, and deliver non-perishable items to pantries in and around Chapel Hill-Carrboro.
+In North Carolina, more than 1.63 million people are facing hunger – and 438,200 are children, according to Feeding America.
+Once a month, Food for Pantries volunteers identify and package specialized non-perishable items for 17 community-embedded food pantries in Chapelboro.

-Carolina Cupboard – stocks a pantry for UNC students who are facing food insecurity
+Carolina Cupboard – stocks a pantry for UNC students and staff who are facing food insecurity.

-Compass Center for Women and Families – offers emotional, nutritional, financial, and practical support to help survivors of abuse
+Compass Center for Women and Families – offers emotional, nutritional, financial, and practical support to help survivors of domestic violence.

 Freedom House Recovery Center – offers treatment for children and adults with behavioral disorders or mental illness, and for those struggling with substance abuse